 - property assets such as your home that you own jointly with your spouse

 - assets that you own jointly with other family members, friends, associates or business partners

 - and assets placed in a living trust

 What is a trust estate?
 Any property placed in a trust, whether it be a lifetime trust (also known as a living trust or by its Latin name, inter vivos trust) or a testamentary trust.

 There are Different Types of Estates

-There are different types of estates and the type is often not specified – you would have to figure out which one it is from the context, and the context is not always clear.
+There are different types of estates and the type is often not specified.
+You would have to figure out which one it is from the context, and the context is not always clear.
 An estate can also be referring to someone’s house and its surroundings, such as in the phrase “their country estate.”
 Or, it can refer to someone’s body of work, but that’s typically a part of the probate estate anyway – an artist’s probate estate or a trust can hold the rights to their work, so when an artist is deceased, we say that their work is handled by their estate.
 Similarly, an estate sale can be had to sell a property of a probate estate, non-probate estate or a trust, but we still call it an estate sale without specifying what kind of estate is conducting the sale.
-Typically, the word estate means someone’s property at death or planning for property at death (we call this “estate planning”).
+Typically, the word estate means someone’s property at death or planning for the succession of property at death (we call this “estate planning”).

 As you can see, the answer to what is an estate depends on a number of factors and can have more than one answer depending on the context.
 You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.